hdesai17/chemoproteogenomics/README.md

 ## Custom Database Generation

-Generate sample-matched peptide variant-containing databases from VCFs with ot without all combinations of variants.
+Generate sample-matched peptide variant-containing databases from VCFs with option to generate all combinations of variants.
 Outputs full protein sequence and trpytic peptide databases with detailed FASTA headers or minimal headers that can be used in searching mass-spectromtery based proteomics data

 VCF processing: